De Broglie–Bohm theory: Similarities with the many-worlds interpretation

 Kim Joris Boström has proposed a non-relativistic quantum mechanical theory that combines elements of de Broglie-Bohm mechanics and Everett's many-worlds.
 In particular, the unreal many-worlds interpretation of Hawking and Weinberg is similar to the Bohmian concept of unreal empty branch worlds:

 Many authors have expressed critical views of de Broglie–Bohm theory by comparing it to Everett's many-worlds approach.
 Many (but not all) proponents of de Broglie–Bohm theory (such as Bohm and Bell) interpret the universal wavefunction as physically real.
 According to some supporters of Everett's theory, if the (never collapsing) wavefunction is taken to be physically real, then it is natural to interpret the theory as having the same many worlds as Everett's theory.
 In the Everettian view the role of the Bohmian particle is to act as a "pointer", tagging, or selecting, just one branch of the universal wavefunction (the assumption that this branch indicates which wave packet determines the observed result of a given experiment is called the "result assumption"); the other branches are designated "empty" and implicitly assumed by Bohm to be devoid of conscious observers.
 H. Dieter Zeh comments on these "empty" branches:

 David Deutsch has expressed the same point more "acerbically":

+This conclusion has been challenged by Detlef Dürr and Justin Lazarovici:

+The Bohmian, of course, cannot accept this argument.
+For her, it is decidedly the particle configuration in three-dimensional space and not the wave function on the abstract configuration space that constitutes a world (or rather, the world).
+Instead, she will accuse the Everettian of not having local beables (in Bell's sense) in her theory, that is, the ontological variables that refer to localized entities in three-dimensional space or four-dimensional spacetime.
+The many worlds of her theory thus merely appear as a grotesque consequence of this omission.